MLS All-Star Game: Most Valuable Player

-Television coverage
+Broadcasting

-Since 2015, English-language rights for the MLS All-Star Game have alternated between ESPN and Fox.
+Since 2023, rights for the MLS All-Star Game have been held by Apple TV+.
+The match and associated events are broadcast in English, French, and Spanish on MLS Season Pass; the 2023 edition was made free to stream.

+The U.S. broadcast in English alternated between ESPN and Fox from 2015 to 2022, with the networks also alternating the MLS Cup.
 In even numbered years, ESPN has broadcast the All-Star Game while Fox would broadcast the MLS Cup.
 Likewise, in odd numbered years, Fox would be slated to broadcast the All-Star Game while ESPN or its sister network, ABC beginning in 2019, would broadcast the MLS Cup.
-This arrangement will stay in place until at least the 2022 season.